deval-shah/enterprise-search/README.md

 ### Preparing the Dataset

 1. Prepare a CSV file containing the questions and their corresponding ground truth answers.
 The CSV file should have at least two columns: `question` and `ground_truth`.
+There is a sample data in `./data/eval` folder that can be used for testing.

 2. Place your dataset in an accessible directory and note the path to this CSV file for the evaluation process.